LuoZihYuan/SmartNest/README.md

 - Automation rules should be feasable: does not conflict with one another, execution time not set to the past, ..., etc.
 - Commands should not violate the devices' limits.

-## Q&A
+## Q&A (Challenges)

+- Can the curtain automatically open 20% in the morning to wake me up?
+- Can the coffee maker pour me a cup of coffee as soon as I sit down to have my breakfast?
+- Will I be notified if there's any anomaly with my device?
 - Can I control a group of devices all at once?
-  > Not at the current stage, but we've been constantly hearing users talking about this.
-This item has already been tracked in our backlog, and there's currently no other items blocking it, so it might be implemented in the near future.
--

 ## Classify Nouns/Verbs into Classes/Attributes

 1. Dashboard

-   - Attributes: users, devices, rules
-   - Methods: addDevice, sendCommand, monitorDevice, deleteDevice, registerUser, updateUser, deleteUser, createRule, activateRule, deactivateRule, deleteRule
-2. Device
-   - Attributes: status, deviceId
-   - Methods: sendCommand
-3. User
-   - Attributes: isAdmin, userId
+   - Attributes: user_manager, device_manager
    - Methods:

+2. UserManager

+   - Attributes: users
+   - Methods: registerUser, updateUser, deleteUser

+3. DeviceManager

+   - Attributes: devices
+   - Methods: addDevice, monitorDevice, deleteDevice

-4. Command
+4. User

-   - Attributes: deviceId, commandId
+   - Attributes: userId, name, role
+   - Methods:

-5. Rule
+5. Device

-   - Attributes: condition, commands, ruleId
+   - Attributes: deviceId, status, deviceInfo
-   - Methods: activate
+   - Methods: setTemperature

+6. Command
+   - Attributes: commandId, commandType, payload

 ## Target Audiences